This is Anna Levy.

 Anna is 24 years old.
 She is the oldest of five and grew up in the United States, near New York City.
 She came to Montreal in 2014 to study at Mcgill University and decided to stay.

-Like many of us, Anna needed a quick way to make ends meet when she was a full-time university student, so she started to work as a bartender in a night club.
-At first, Anna thought that bartending was just a side job and that she was going to use her degree, so she jumped back and forth between night clubs until she realized that she didn’t really like what she was studying.
+Like many of us, Anna needed a quick way to make ends meet when she was a full-time university student, so she started to work as a bartender in a nightclub.
+At first, Anna thought that bartending was just a side job and that she was going to use her degree, so she jumped back and forth between nightclubs until she realized that she didn’t really like what she was studying.
 It took her a D in organic chemistry after she worked her ass off to realize that she wasn’t cut out for the path she had chosen for herself.
-It became clear for her that it was time to start thinking about doing something else.
+It became clear to her that it was time to start thinking about doing something else.

 Anna has learned a lot since she started to work for this famous Montreal cocktail bar.
 She particularly enjoys the fact that she is allowed to have a lot of autonomy there.
 She feels that they trust their employees to do their jobs correctly and let them be creative.
 The fact that she doesn’t feel like they are breathing down her neck allows her to really express her creativity.

 Anna is a great example of someone that decides they want something and goes for it.
 In just a few years, she went from working in nightclubs to working in one of Canada’s best cocktail bars.
 We hope that her road to cocktails will inspire others who feel drawn to this industry but lack the confidence to just jump and do it.

 One thing she has achieved on her life bucket list: Travel until there is no more money left.
 She went traveling solo for 2 months last year.
 She quit her job, went to Europe, traveled until she had no money left, and came back to work.